lluppesms/activate.cicd.course/Labs/yml/08_CICD/readme.md

 ## Exercise 8.1: Build Pipelines and Artifacts

-Let us start with a build pipeline that creates and publishes build artifacts for us.
+Let's start with a build pipeline that creates and publishes build artifacts for us.

 * Goto Repos > Branches
 * Create a new branch "lab8" that is based on main